Engin-Boot/pong-stage-shivanigoyal236/Stage0/game options.md

 ## Feature

-it has all the options like select level,sound,exit,change appearance,help player option
+it has all the options like select level,sound,exit

+change appearance,help,player option

 ## Acceptance Criteria